adyen-examples/build-your-own-payments-integration-adyen/README.md

 4. Perform a successful gift card (partial) payment, can you use a gift card **and** a debit card payment to pay the remaining amount?

-** Tip: ** Yuu need to enable the gift cards payment method in the Customer Area.
+** Tip: ** You need to enable the gift cards payment method in the Customer Area.

 ## Module 3: Upgrading to the latest version of the library and Adyen Dropin/Web components